 Camden is a very small town located in the state of Mississippi.
 With a population of 2,025 people and just one neighborhood, Camden is the 128th largest community in Mississippi.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Camden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Camden isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Camden are a mix of both white- and blue-collar jobs.
 Overall, Camden is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Camden who work in office and administrative support (10.20%), healthcare suport services (9.89%), and computer science and math (8.32%).

 Also of interest is that Camden has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Camden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Camden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Camden has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Camden has few renters and college students.
 But the biggest reason it is quieter in Camden than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Camden may be for you.